ruXlab/demo-flights-aggregator/README.md

+# Flights Aggregator API

+Demo project featuring kotlin and spring boot

+### How to run it?

+Although it's _possible_ to run service it's pretty useless on it's own using `./gradlew bootRun` - there are no real flights providers are available.
+So it's the best to run all tests (that includes e2e test for the API) using `./gradlew test`, or use IntelliJ Idea's "All Test" launcher.

+The original task was [posted here](https://github.com/barbradi/deblock-exercise)

 ## Assumptions

 * It's still a toy exercise
 * ToughAir response `tax` field is a percentage, same as `discount`.
 For instance, "49" (=0.49)
+* There is **no validation** of the responses from the suppliers, in the toy project we assume they are ideal and ever fail.

 ## Design choices